Discover some of the historical places of Mauritius.

 You can also have your name engraved in one of the glasses to take back as souvenirs.

-Which was once a grand mansion in the year 1800 has now been transformed into a historical museum.
+The eureka house which was once a grand mansion in the year 1800 has now been transformed into an antique museum.

 This majestic place hosts various antiques, furniture and has 109 doors along with servant quarters!

 For more information on accommodations and hotels in Mauritius you can click on the following link: https://booking.mauritius.com/